SFDO-Tooling/CumulusCI/docs/dev.rst

             - zip_url: https://SOME_HOST/metadata.zip
             - github: https://github.com/SalesforceFoundation/EDA
               subfolder: unpackaged/post/course_connection_record_types
+              ref: 0cabfe

 When the ``update_dependencies`` task runs, it downloads the zip file or GitHub subdirectory and deploys it via the Metadata API.
 The zip file must contain valid metadata for use with a deploy, including a ``package.xml`` file in the root.

+Unmanaged metadata dependencies from GitHub must specify the ``ref`` to download.

 Specify a Subfolder
 *******************